openhab-scripters/openhab-helper-libraries/Documentation/Python/Jython-Modules.md

 #### Custom Modules

-Custom modules and packages can also be added into `/automation/lib/python/personal/`.
+Custom modules and packages should be placed in `/automation/lib/python/personal/`.
 Modules do not have the same scope as scripts, but this can be remedied by importing `scope` from the `jsr223` module.
 This will allow for things like accessing the itemRegistry:
 ```
 from core.jsr223 import scope
 scope.itemRegistry.getItem("MyItem")